johndimm/filterpanel-example/README.md

 #filterpanel-example

-This is a toy example built with the node module filterpanel.
+This is a toy example built with the npm package filterpanel.
 Here it is running on vercel:

 <https://filterpanel-example.vercel.app/>

-The filterpanel module is here:
+The filterpanel npm package is here:

 <https://github.com/johndimm/filterpanel>